-The CQA Engineer will certify the leachate collection system trench materials and installation are in accordance with the plans, technical specifications, and this CQA Plan.
+The CQA Engineer will certify the leachate collection system trench materials and installation are in accordance with the approved Permit Drawings and this CQA Plan.

 B. MATERIALS

 The CQA Engineer will verify that the leachate collection system trench materials delivered to the site are as follows: